 You can also try golfing here as the landscapes of Vila Real de Santo António’s golf courses are breathtaking.

-Silves is one of the oldest cities in Portugal, and it’s one of the best towns to visit in the Algarve.
+Silves is one of the oldest towns in Portugal, and it’s one of the most authentic towns to visit in the Algarve.
 Stand-out attractions are its two monuments with centuries of history, the castle and the ancient church of Silves.

 Its particular architecture bears witness to the historic presence of the Moors in this region.
 The castle, also called the “red fortress” because of its colour, is at the top of Silves, and is the best place to view the city.